Israeli strikes kill at least 32 in Gaza as Palestinian war deaths top 58,000

 DEIR AL-BALAH, Gaza Strip (AP) — Israeli strikes in the Gaza Strip killed at least 32 people on Sunday, including six children at a water collection point, while the Palestinian death toll passed 58,000 after 21 months of war, local health officials said.

 Israel says it will end the war only once Hamas surrenders, disarms and goes into exile, something it refuses to do.
-Hamas says it is willing to free all the remaining 50 hostages, about 20 said to be alive, in exchange for an end to the war and the full withdrawal of Israeli forces.
+Hamas says it is willing to free all the remaining 50 hostages, about 20 said to be alive, in exchange for the war's end and the full withdrawal of Israeli forces.

+Frustrated, families of some hostages demonstrated outside Netanyahu's office Sunday evening.
+"The overwhelming majority of the people in Israel have spoken loudly and clearly: We want to do a deal, even at the cost of ending this war, and we want to do it now," said Jon Polin, father of Hersh Goldberg-Polin, an Israeli-American hostage killed in captivity.

 Throughout the war in Gaza, violence has surged in the Israeli-occupied West Bank.
 Funerals were held there Sunday for two Palestinians, including Palestinian-American Sayfollah Musallet, killed by Israeli settlers, according to the Palestinian Health Ministry.